If you thinking of buying a hot tub you might be wondering if they are worth it? After all, they can be very expensive.

 At the end of the day, a hot tub is a very expensive luxury item.
 Most hot tub purchase prices run into the thousands with prices starting from around $3,000 for the most basic models.

-Of course, if you are after uber-luxurious modern hot tubs with loads of features, their prices can be $20,000 or more depending on the brand.
+Of course, if you are after an opulent modern hot tub with loads of features, luxury hot tub prices can be $20,000 or more depending on the brand.

 Unless you have buckets of spare cash, this upfront cost can be prohibitive for some.
 You might be able to pick a used hot tub for a much lower price, however, be aware that the warranty is often voided when hot tub township changes and they may be higher maintenance and repair costs in the long run.